shabubu/remediator/README.md

   console.log(results);
 }
 ```
+Note: In order for Exiftool to have the proper permissions a reference must be provided to remediator.<br />
+Note: First run of remediator may take slightly longer as "exiftool-vendored" will need to download the Exiftool process for the given environment.

 Since the we are using the default format of `:YYYY:/:MM0:. :Month:/:DD0: :Day:/:YYYY:.:MM0:.:DD0: :HH0:.:MN0:.:Ext:` the expected output from the above code would be: